amitxv/PC-Tuning/docs/post-install.md

     - ``Advanced -> Performance -> Settings`` - configure ``Adjust for best performance`` and preferably disable the paging file for all drives to avoid unnecessary I/O unless you run out of RAM

     - ``System Protection`` - disable and delete system restore points.
-It has been proven to be very unreliable
+It has been proven to be very unreliable for our use case

 - Allow users full control of the ``C:\`` directory to resolve errors when writing to a file in the drive